npc-riddlah/Aeretrea/docs/expert/details.md

 # How the build system works
 {: .pb-2 }
-UN1CA build system is nothing more than a very big bash script, which in the end will automatically generate a flashable custom One UI ROM.
+Aeretrea build system is nothing more than a very big bash script, which in the end will automatically generate a flashable custom One UI ROM.

 To make sure this build system is in its best possible state, there are a few principles to keep in mind while working on it:
 - Making it as easy to use, code and maintain as possible